Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Sequence Rate-1 or SPC nodes

-Since the source node can be any generic node, most of the existing special nodes can be viewed as special cases of the proposed SR1/SPC node.
-For example, the G-PC and Type IV nodes can be seen as special cases of the SR1 node with the source node being Rate-0 and REP, respectively.
-Besides, it is worth mentioning that exploring other types of source nodes and descendant nodes may lead to the discovery of more special node types that can be decoded efficiently, however further exploration is left for future work.
+{Since the source node can be any generic node, the proposed SR1/SPC node can envelop various kinds of special nodes.
+As shown in Table~\ref{tab1}, most of the existing special nodes can be viewed as special cases of the SR1/SPC node.
+However, the existing special nodes either have smaller node depth (parallelism), or are rarely distributed (see Table~\ref{tab2}), which both lead to limited decoding latency reduction.
+Note that the case of $\mathcal{L} = \{q,q+1,\ldots,p-1\}$ or $\mathcal{L} = \emptyset$, an SR1/SPC node will reduce to a sequence Rate-1 (SR1) or a sequence SPC (SSPC) node, respectively.
+Besides, it is worth mentioning that exploring other types of descendant nodes may lead to the discovery of more special node types that can be decoded efficiently, however further exploration is left for future work.}